Kevin-Xi/dududu/README.md

 TODOs
 ===
 - [x] Fix the increment id mapping bug
-- [ ] Add timestamp before each msg
+- [x] Add timestamp before each msg(maybe by wrapping the socket.write)
 - [ ] Refactor user specifing by name rather than id, update whisper
 - [ ] Finish :nick, check if the nick has been taken(config.serverName also can't be taken)
 - [ ] Finsih /tap